 Mark Waid is a writer that has never done it for me beyond his Kingdom Come miniseries and his phenomenal run on the Flash, establishing Wally West for years to come and developing the mythos of the character.
 Race Against Time is just one of the many quality stories that came from his 90s run.

-This story in particular is one of the most Flash stories ever: Wally has been lost once again in the time stream and he ends up in the 30th century where he is revered as if he were a god.
+This story in particular is one of the best Flash stories ever: Wally has been lost once again in the time stream and he ends up in the 30th century where he is revered as if he were a god.
 Meanwhile, there is a new speedster in his city, Keystone, called John Fox, who wears a blue costume and starts to develop a somewhat romantic interest on Wally’s girlfriend, Linda.

 I will always say that Waid’s run was his most prolific era as a writer because it seemed that he always had a new, fun concept to give to his audience and this particular story was really good in the sense that there is a lot going on without feeling overwhelming and there is a great balance between the action and the emotional component.
 And as I said before, it has many of the classic tropes that you can expect from the Flash: time travel, speedsters, future shenanigans and romance.